stanleygeorge789/NewRepo/README.md

 ## 1. Executive Overview

-Objective was to transform fragmented operational records into validated, relational, business-constrained analytical dataset suitable for KPI tracking, dashboard development, and downstream statistical modeling.
+Objective was to transform fragmented operational records into validate, relational, business-constrained analytical dataset suitable for KPI tracking, dashboard development, and downstream statistical modeling.

 The approach prioritizes: